SBARTACO/css-style-guide/README.md

 Tip: use an [EditorConfig](http://editorconfig.org/) file (or equivalent) to help maintain the basic whitespace conventions that have been agreed for your code-base.

+<a name="naming"></a>
+## 3. Naming

+We use a BEM inspired naming convetion, which although verbose helps in:

+* easily identifing UI elements, their state and variant in HTML
+* better maintanace through more readable stylesheets
+* avoiding cascade pitfalls

 <a name="comments"></a>